vevaan-verma/Hour-Zero/README.md

 ☢ ☢ ☢

-The original version of this game was conceptualized by one of our developers who had a little help from an MIT professor.
-Not that the professor works on games.
-He actually works on missiles.
-I don't know why he was teaching a summer course on games.
+The original version of this game was conceptualized by one of our developers who was inspired by a game shown during a summer course taught by Dr. Rob Seater from MIT Lincoln Laboratory.
+He normally works on things like missile defense and disaster response.
+Why he was teaching a course on game design, we’re still not sure.
+But apparently, missile simulations can be fun too.

-Made for Hackclub's Summer of Making: https://summer.hackclub.com/projects/582
+Made for HackClub's Summer of Making: https://summer.hackclub.com/projects/582